From 0 to an Award-Winning Fintech Startup - Startup Stories with Jan-Philipp Peters

 Jan-Philipp: Laurits and I have done a bit of coding here and there, but mostly only for fun.
 Starting this business, we assumed we needed to find a third person, a CTO co-founder.
 For the MVP development, we considered paying someone to develop it until we discovered no-code solutions that were easy enough to work with and to develop something independently.
 So, we kept on building everything out of no code.
 Although there are limits to what you can do without coding, it enabled us to create something without real technical expertise.

 Anton: Do you regret going for the no-code solution?
 Would you do it the same way now?
-Did you stumble upon significant mistakes that you would love to avoid?
+Did you stumble upon significant startup mistakes that you would love to avoid?

 Jan-Philipp: We don't regret going with a no-code solution.
 Some regrets lie around our chosen platforms, which you realize only after implementation.
 For a non-validated idea, I would never spend much time on resources to build something nobody needs.
-Even for developers, I recommend going the easy and cheap route of a no-code MVP.
+Even for developers, I recommend going the easy and cheap route of a no-code MVP type.

 About nine complementary tools are plugged into our platform to cover all the necessary functionality.
 At times, it becomes complicated.
 If we had to start from scratch, we would choose another tech stack.
 We are currently rebuilding the back-end to reach the desired functionality.